 - B-149.
-ASA believes benefits and the economic impact on farmers and consumers should be considered in laws and regulations designed to protect endangered species.
+ASA recommends that benefits and economic impacts on farmers and consumers should be considered in laws and regulations designed to protect endangered species.
 (2020) - B-150.
-ASA believes laws and regulations designed to protect endangered species must be science-based.
+ASA requests that laws and regulations designed to protect endangered species must be science-based.
 ASA supports legislation and education that would protect producers from unintentional impacts to endangered species.
 (2017) - B-151.
-ASA supports voluntary-based efforts on private lands to improve pollinator and Monarch butterfly habitat and urges federal, state and local governments to incorporate methods to improve such habitat on publicly owned lands.
-(2016) - B-152.
+ASA supports voluntary-based efforts on private lands to improve honeybee, monarch butterfly, and other pollinator habitat and urges federal, state, and local governments to incorporate methods to improve such habitat on publicly owned lands.
+(2021) - B-152.
 ASA supports the collaborative efforts of the Farm Service Agency (FSA) and National Resources Conservation Service (NRCS) with U.S. Fish and Wildlife Services (USFWS) to provide regulatory predictability under the Endangered Species Act (ESA).
 (2020)

 - B-153.
 ASA supports NRCS in developing a weed management plan that prevents the spread of weeds to adjacent areas while maintaining a refuge area for monarch butterflies during migration.
 The plan should allow for follow-up weed control during periods when monarch butterflies are not migrating. - B-154.
-ASA supports affordable seed mixes that are tested and approved, thus supporting the use of a broader range of native, introduced, and milkweed species adapted to a geographic area for habitat seeding.
-(2020) - B-155.
+ASA supports geographically adapted, affordable seed mixes that are tested and approved, thus supporting the use of a broader range of regionally adapted, native, and milkweed species for habitat seeding.
+(2021) - B-155.
 ASA supports having producers and landowners held harmless from possible federal regulations if any species for which farmers develop habitat is placed on the Endangered Species List.
 (2018) - B-156.
 ASA supports exempting man-made agricultural structures from the provisions of the Endangered Species Act.
 (2020)